Biden urges striking auto workers to "stick with it" in picket line visit unparalleled in history

 Trump is skipping the second Republican primary debate on Wednesday and will meet with striking autoworkers in Michigan, seeking to capitalize on discontent over the state of the economy and anger over the Biden administration's push for more electric vehicles — a key component of its clean-energy agenda.

-"If it wasn't for President Trump, Joe Biden would be giving autoworkers the East Palestine treatment and saying that his schedule was too busy," said Trump campaign adviser Jason Miller, referring to the small Ohio town that is still grappling with the aftermath of a February train derailment.
-Biden said he would visit the community but so far has not.

-White House officials dismissed the notion that Trump forced their hand and noted that Biden was headed to Michigan at the request of UAW President Shawn Fain, who last week invited the sitting president to join the strikers.
+White House officials dismissed any notion that Trump forced their hand and noted that Biden headed to Michigan at the request of Fain, who last week invited the sitting president to join the strikers.

-“He is pro-UAW, he is pro-workers, that is this president,” White House press secretary Karine Jean-Pierre said Monday.
-“He stands by union workers, and he is going to stand with the men and women of the UAW.”

-Carolyn Nippa, who was walking the picket line Monday at the GM parts warehouse in Van Buren Township, Michigan, was ambivalent about the president’s advocacy for electric vehicles, even as she said Biden was a better president than Trump for workers.
+Carolyn Nippa, who was walking the picket line Monday at the same GM warehouse that Biden visited, was ambivalent about the president’s advocacy for electric vehicles, even as she said Biden was a better president than Trump for workers.
 She said it was “great that we have a president who wants to support local unions and the working class.”

 “I know it’s the future.
 It’s the future of the car industry,” Nippa said of electric vehicles.
 “I’m hoping it doesn’t affect our jobs.”

-Dave Ellis, who stocks parts at the distribution center, said he’s happy Biden wants to show people he’s behind the middle class.
-But he said the visit is just about getting more votes.
+Dave Ellis, who stocks parts at the distribution center, said he was happy Biden wants to show people he’s behind the middle class.
+But he said the visit was just about getting more votes.

 “I don’t necessarily believe that it’s really about us," said Ellis, who argued that Trump would be a better president for the middle class than Biden because Trump is a businessman.